 Faneuil Hall may not be big in size, but there are more than 70 retailers within this space, along with various street performers and musicians.
 It’s easily accessible along a trolley or Duck Tour or while you’re walking the Freedom Trail.

 Or if you’re taking the MBTA train, get off at Government Center, walk down the stairs, and you’ll be right there.

 If you’re heading to Boston and wondering when to visit Faneuil Hall, the summer hours are 10 a.m. to 9 p.m.
 Monday through Saturday and 11 a.m. to 7 p.m. on Sundays.
 During the winter months, it’s open 10 a.m. to 7 p.m.
 Monday through Thursday, 10 a.m. to 9 p.m.
 Friday and Saturday, and noon to 6 p.m. on Sundays.

 What to Do Nearby

-Faneuil Hall is close to the North End neighborhood, known not only for historical landmarks like the Paul Revere house, but also delicious Italian food.
+Faneuil Hall is close to the North End neighborhood, known not only for historical landmarks like the Paul Revere house and Old North Church, but also delicious Italian food.
 Take a walk over and stop at Mike's or Modern Pastry for an authentic cannoli.
 If you're following the Freedom Trail, keep following along until you reach the North End, as it's next up on the route.